 Air Force - 2 years

-The fans' hearts ache during this period, although for many it doesn't seem like a big deal, but the absence of mandatory military service for certain members of a group can cause the band to lose its strength over time.
+The fans' hearts aches in this period, although for many it doesn't seem like a big deal, but the removal of certain members of a group to mandatory military service can cause the band to lose its strength over time.

-Oh and it's important to note that in South Korea a person's age is counted in a different way.
-When the person is born, he is 1 year old, as the gestation time is taken into account, and then the age counts normally.
+Oh and it's important to point out that in South Korea a person's age is counted in a different way.
+When the person is born, they are 1 year old, as the time of gestation is taken into account, and then the age counts normally.
 So they take into account the age there.
-Some k-pop singers are already steps away from enlisting.
+Some K-pop singers are already a few steps away from enlisting.
 Let's see what they are.

 1 – Jin (BTS)

-Jin or Kim Seok-jin (김석진) born on December 4, 1992, he is the oldest of the group.
-So taking into account the age in Korean in December he turns 30, which is the limit the government has set for artists at the height of success to enlist.
+Jin or Kim Seok-jin (김석진) born on December 4, 1992, he is the oldest in the group.
+So taking into account the age in Korean in December he turns 30, which is the limit that the government has set for artists at the height of success to enlist.
 Jin is a tenor and plays guitar.
-He's been in the band since the beginning in 2013.
+He has been in the band since the beginning in 2013.

 2 – Wonho (Monsta X)

-Wonho or Lee Ho-seok (이호석) is already 29 years old (Korean age) and is a former member of the band Monsta X from Starship Entertainment, he joined the band in May 2015.
+Wonho or Lee Ho-seok (이호석) is already 29 years old (Korean age) and is a former member of Starship Entertainment's band Monsta X, he joined the band in May 2015.
 He stayed in the group until the launch of his career solo in April 2020.
-He stands out for having a very beautiful face, that's why he has also dedicated himself to a career as a model since 2018 for major brands.
+He stands out for having a very beautiful face, so he is also dedicated to the modeling career since 2018 for big brands.

 3 – Jay B (GOT 7)

-Jay B or Lim Jae-beom (임재범) turns 29 Korean in January 2022.
-His career started in 2012, but he became known for joining the group Got 7 formed in 2014.
-Jay B is also an actor, having appeared in 3 dramas and several variety shows.
+Jay B or Lim Jae-beom (임재범) turns 29 Korean years old in January 2022.
+His career began in 2012, but he became known for joining the group Got 7 formed in 2014.
+In addition to singing, r Jay B is also an actor, having participated in 3 dramas and various variety shows.

 4 – Vernon (Seventeen)

-Hansol Vernon Chwe (한솔 버논 최) is 24 years old from Korea.
+Hansol Vernon Chwe (한솔 버논최) is 24 Korean years old.
 He is a rapper, singer, songwriter and dancer for the group Seventeen.
-Vernon was born in NY, United States, but at the age of 5 he moved to South Korea, so he has dual nationality and when the person chooses the South Korean nationality, he must enlist, but otherwise the person is treated as an immigrant.
+Vernon was born in NY, United States, but at age 5 he moved to South Korea, so he has dual nationality and when a person chooses South Korean nationality, he must enlist, otherwise he is treated as an immigrant.

 5 – Mino (Winner)

-Mino is the stage name of Song Min-ho (송민호), the 29-year-old rapper, singer and songwriter is a member of the Winner group since 2015.
+Mino is the stage name of Song Min-ho (송민호) the rapper, singer and songwriter is 29 years old in Korean and has been a member of the group Winner since 2015.
 His career began in 2011 and he is still active today.
 The artist won the Discovery of the Year award in 2016.

 7 - Xiumin (EXO)

-Xiumin whose name is Kim Min-seok (김민석) he is 32 years old Korean and is already serving in the army.
-He started his career in 2012 when he joined the band EXO and stayed until 2019 when he had to leave for military service.
+Xiumin whose name is Kim Min-seok (김민석) he is 32 Korean years old and is already serving in the army.
+He started his career in 2012 when he joined the band EXO and stayed until 2019 when he had to leave for his military service.

 The group BTS is one of the most influential bands in South Korea.
-This group has contributed a lot to the hallyu phenomenon and it's just growing and conquering more people around the world and taking its cultural aspects.
-As most of the members are almost the same age, for sure with the time of enlisting approaching, people could not fail to express themselves in some way.
+This group contributed a lot to the hallyu phenomenon and it's only growing and conquering more people all over the world and taking its cultural aspects.
+As most of the members are almost the same age, surely with the time of enlisting approaching people couldn't help but manifest in some way.

-Despite several attempts to come to an agreement, the BTS group has still not been able to get exemption from compulsory military service, the only progress has actually been that the established deadline has increased.
+Despite several attempts to come to an agreement, the group BTS has still not been able to get exemption from mandatory military service, the only progress in fact was that the deadline set has increased.
 They would have until the age of 30 (Korean) to enlist instead of 28.
-This measure has ended up being extended to every South Korean artist.
-THE Korea Music Contents Association (MCON), an association dedicated to the development of the K-pop industry, so far has not agreed with the artists' exemption, but it is already an issue to be evaluated.
+It turned out that this measure extended to every South Korean artist.
+THE Korea Music Contents Association (MCON), an association dedicated to the development of the K-pop industry, has so far not agreed to the exemption of artists, but it is already an agenda to be evaluated.

 What do you think of this law?
-Will they soon get a waiver or some sort of alternative service?
+Will they soon get an exemption or some kind of alternative service?